Rock SchoolBy admin

 The performance is typically the first week-end in November.
 It’ll be November 10th in 2013 – 6:00pm.
 You’ll be required to sell between 6 and 10 tickets (depending on how many many bands enroll) to your friends and family.
 Last year there were close to 400 people at the concert.

-We’ll record the experience on video and I’ll make a DVD for you to look back on when you’re a rock star.
+We’ll record the experience on video and put it on YouTube for you to look back on when you’re a rock star.

 Don’t know if you’re ready to rock?
 Not sure if you’re qualified?